SS Edmund Fitzgerald: Structural failure hypothesis

 Retired GLEW naval architect Raymond Ramsay, one of the members of the design team that worked on the hull of Edmund Fitzgerald, reviewed her increased load lines, maintenance history, along with the history of long ship hull failure and concluded that Edmund Fitzgerald was not seaworthy on November 10, 1975.
 He stated that planning Edmund Fitzgerald to be compatible with the constraints of the St. Lawrence Seaway had placed her hull design in a "? [sic]."
 Edmund Fitzgerald's long-ship design was developed without the benefit of research, development, test, and evaluation principles while computerized analytical technology was not available at the time she was built.
 Ramsay noted that Edmund Fitzgerald's hull was built with an all-welded (instead of riveted) modular fabrication method, which was used for the first time in the GLEW shipyard.
 Ramsay concluded that increasing the hull length to 729 ft resulted in an L/D slenderness ratio (the ratio of the length of the ship to the depth of her structure) that caused excessive multi-axial bending and springing of the hull, and that the hull should have been structurally reinforced to cope with her increased length.

 Topside damage hypothesis

-The USCG cited topside damage as a reasonable alternative reason for Edmund Fitzgerald sinking and surmised that damage to the fence rail and vents was possibly caused by a heavy floating object such as a log.
-Historian and mariner Mark Thompson believes that something broke loose from Edmund Fitzgeralds deck.
-He theorized that the loss of the vents resulted in flooding of two ballast tanks or a ballast tank and a walking tunnel that caused the ship to list.
+The USCG said topside damage was a reasonable alternative reason that Edmund Fitzgerald sank, and surmised that damage to the fence rail and vents might have been caused by a log or other heavy floating object.
+Mark Thompson, a merchant seaman and author of numerous books on Great Lakes shipping, believes that something broke loose from the ship's deck.
+He theorized that the loss of the vents led to the flooding of two ballast tanks or a ballast tank and a walking tunnel that caused the ship to list.
 Thompson further conjectured that damage more extensive than Captain McSorley could detect in the pilothouse let water flood the cargo hold.
-He concluded that the topside damage Edmund Fitzgerald experienced at 3:30 p.m. on November 10, compounded by the heavy seas, was the most obvious explanation for why she sank.
+He concluded that the topside damage experienced at 3:30 p.m., compounded by the heavy seas, was the most obvious explanation for why she sank.